Myndex/apca-w3/docs/README.md

 ## Why APCA

-See [WHY APCA](WhyAPCA.md) for a brief explaination of the important differences of APCA for WCAG&nbsp;3 vs the old WCAG&nbsp;2.x/1.4.3 contrast guidelines.
+See [WHY APCA](WhyAPCA.md) for a brief explanation of the important differences of APCA for WCAG&nbsp;3 vs the old WCAG&nbsp;2.x/1.4.3 contrast guidelines.

 ### SAPC and APCA demo tools are live to play with.